-It is exceedingly difficult trying to be a perfectionist in a society where excellence is no longer appreciated and slackers are beginning to multiply.
-Whenever I’m forced to work with these kinds of people I have the tendency to simply bulldoze past them and complete the work myself.
-I do this for a multitude of reasons.
-I don’t trust their judgment and I would rather not engage in a nasty confrontation with them about it.
-I know how intelligent I am and how highly developed my work ethic is and therefore, I know how positive the end result will be if I just do it myself.
+It’s hard to be a perfectionist in a society where excellence is rarely appreciated and slackers are multiplying.
+Whenever I’m forced to work with these people, I bulldoze past them and complete the work myself.
+I do this because I don’t trust their judgment and I would rather not be confrontational about it.
+I know how intelligent I am, and I know how positive the result will be if I do it myself.

 But do I control the universe?
 No. So I shouldn’t try to control it because it’s only going to end with people thinking poorly of my teamwork skills and associate me with a dictatorial witch.

 Maybe this is why I’m emotionally exhausted all the time.
 When you’re trying to keep everyone in line, you forget to enjoy your life.
 You get so caught up in perfection that you end up miserable.
 If you can’t enjoy life then what’s the point of trying to make it perfect?
 Perfection isn’t happiness, and I should know.
 I’ve found joy during the messiest points of my life.
 I need to surrender my controlling instincts and appreciate life’s imperfections.